 Temperance societies across the country, like the Salvation Army, also used popular music as well as performances to draw attention and allegiance to the dry cause.
 Productions like The Drunkard; One Cup More, or the Doom of a Drunkard; and Ten Nights in a Bar-Room played to large audiences in New York City, Boston, Washington, DC, and Philadelphia.
 Audiences were moved to tears and exaltation at the sight of tales of despair and deliverance.
-In 1869, the Democratic Press of Ravenna, Ohio, reported on an powerful performance of Ten Nights in a Bar-Room.
+In 1869, the Democratic Press of Ravenna, Ohio, reported on a powerful performance of Ten Nights in a Bar-Room (Figure 7).
 “There was a real solemnity about this piece that gave a deep impress of its moral,” wrote the awestruck reporter.
 “The fatal extent of misery that one man will inflict on his fellow-beings by leaving an honest occupation at the ‘old grist mill’ for a dishonest and criminal one at the ‘grog-shop,’ ” was on full display.
 “No seller could witness it without shedding a penitent tear,” concluded the reviewer.
-Such depictions also had strong anti-Catholic and anti-immigrant sentiments.
-Germans, Irish, eastern Europeans, and other recent arrivals bore the brunt of teetotalists’ righteous indignation.
+Such depictions also carried with them strong anti-Catholic and anti-immigrant feeling.
+Germans, Irish, Eastern Europeans, and other recent arrivals bore the brunt of teetotalists’ righteous indignation.

 <COMP: INSERT FIGURE 7 NEAR HERE>